 Don't use a fictional character that's currently in copyright, your own name, or the name of friends or family members as an example name.

+It's okay to use a first name only for your documentation, such as in a scenario or a walkthrough.
 See the following examples of names that meet this guidance:

-- Claudia Garcia
+- Charlie Garcia

-- Vanya Patel
+- Sasha Patel

-- Wei Zhang
+- Taylor Zhang

 Use Buttercup Games, a fictitious online store created by Splunk, as the email domain.
+See the following examples: